BLOSSOM1994/DynGAT-for-Fake-News-Detection/README.md

 <p>
 This repository is associated with the research article titled:
 <strong>"Dynamic Graph Attention Network with Sentiment Analysis for Fake News Detection in Social Networks"</strong>,
-which will be published in the journal <strong>Web Research</strong>.
+which will be published in the journal <strong>International Journal of Web Research</strong>.
 </p>
 <p>
 <strong>1st Author:</strong> Fatemeh Jokar (Corresponding Author)<br>